Predicting Exporters with Machine Learning: The empirical strategy

 where $\Phi$ denotes the cumulative density function of the standard normal distribution and the $q$ distinct binary trees are denoted by $\mathcal{T}$, each being a single tree coming with an entire structure made of nodes and leaves.
-The sum-of-trees model serves as an estimate of the conditional probit at $\mathbf{x}$, which can be easily transformed into a conditional probability estimate of $Y=1$.
-The Bayesian component of the BART includes three priors that have demonstrated to use efficiently the data at disposal: \begin{enumerate} \item the prior on the probability that a node will split at depth $k$ is $\beta(1+k)^{-\eta}$, where $\beta \in (0,1), \eta \in [0, \infty)$, and the hyper-parameters are chosen to be $\eta=2$ and $\beta = 0.95$; \item the prior on the probability distribution in the leaves is a normal distribution with zero mean: $\mathcal{N}(0, \sigma^2_q)$, where $\sigma_q = 3/d\sqrt{q}$ and $d=2$; \item the prior on the error variance is $\sigma^2 =1$. \end{enumerate}
+The sum-of-trees model serves as an estimate of the conditional probit at $\bX$, which can be easily transformed into a conditional probability estimate of $Y=1$.\footnote{Note that each classification probability $P(Y=1|\bX)$ is obtained as a function of a sum of regression trees, while standard classifier approaches use a majority or an average vote based on an ensemble of classification trees.
+See, for example, \citet{breiman2001random}.}.
+The Bayesian component of the BART includes three priors that have demonstrated to use efficiently the data at disposal: \begin{enumerate} \item the prior on the probability that a node will split at depth $k$ is $\beta(1+k)^{-\eta}$, where $\beta \in (0,1), \eta \in [0, \infty)$, and the hyper-parameters are chosen to be $\eta=2$ and $\beta = 0.95$; \item the prior on the probability distribution in the leaves is a normal distribution with zero mean: $\mathcal{N}(0, \sigma^2_q)$, where $\sigma_q = 3/d\sqrt{q}$ and $d=2$; \item the prior on the error variance is $\sigma^2 =1$. \end{enumerate} Thus, the regularization parameter $R(\cdot)$ in the general formulation of ML algorithm \ref{eq: generic} corresponds to the priors themselves.
+Finally, the BART-MIA algorithm employs a Metropolis-within-Gibbs sampler \citep{geman1984stochastic,hastings1970monte} to generate draws from the posterior distribution of $\mathbb{P}(\mathcal{T}_1^\mathcal{M},...,\mathcal{T}_m^\mathcal{M},1 | \Phi(Y))$. \footnote{This passage involves introducing small perturbations to the tree structure: growing a terminal node by adding two child nodes, pruning two child nodes (rendering their parent node terminal), or changing a split rule.} Let us denote with $K$ the size of the sample of the draws $\{p^*_1,\dots, p^*_K\}$ from the posterior distribution.
+Then, the prediction $p(x)=P(Y=1|\bX)$ at a particular $x$, is

 In addition to the Bayesian component, the BART-MIA variant augments the original algorithm by exploiting information on missing values and splitting on \textit{missingness} features that are used as additional predictors in each binary-tree component.